 Contact with players in a more informal setting is another way to meet them.
 This can be accomplished through serendipity -- like meeting a player when you go pick up your child at the local Boys & Girls Club.
 For the more ambitious fan it's possible to follow a player's activities through the newspaper accounts, fan club contacts, Facebook or other social networks.
 Some even wait for a tweet on Twitter.
 "Fans often find players in public places they're likely to frequent," James said, adding the Information Age has been good to find celebrities of any stripe.

 However, he cautioned the more ardent hounds -- simply because a player is in a public place doesn't mean he wants to be treated as a public figure.
 "They could be out with their family or friends," he said.
 "It's up to them as to how they handle it."
 Some will always sign autographs or talk while others won't.

 The final caveat from fan clubs is to treat the players with respect and they'll likely show the same.
 After all, they're just people like you -- only bigger and faster.

-For more information about football and other related topics, follow the links on the next page.
+For more information about football and other related topics, follow the links below.

 - James, Stacey.
 New England Patriots Vice President of Media Relations.
 Personal Interview Conducted on Thursday, Sept.
 16, 2010.

 - O'Brien, Liam.
 President of Newton, Mass., Patriots Fan Club.
 Personal Interview Conducted on Friday, Sept.
 17, 2010.